Ludovic Antal: Legacy

 Antal was buried at Bellu Cemetery, on 27 October.
 As Pas reports, the poets of the day proved ungrateful to their deceased friend, as only Corlaciu, Grigore Hagiu and Ion Horea took time to write their respective homages.
 Their tribute was replicated in painting by Iacob Lazăr, with the 1971 canvass Homage to Ludovic Antal.
-Antal had owned an "immense library of poems".
+Antal had owned an "immense library of poems", "larger than that of a county".
 His implicit activity as a cultural promoter had made him a collector of manuscripts and autographs, and, according to Corlaciu, his dying wish was for these to be preserved by the Romanian Academy.

-His surviving family included his one-time wife, Reli Roman, as well as his brother Iosif.
-In 2005, the later joined other citizens of Butea in recognizing Ludovic Antal's contribution with a commemorative festival at the local house of culture; here, a "Ludovic Antal Hall" had already been established.
+Antal had had a long string of romantic relationships.
+The last one of these was with a saleswoman for the national lottery; she inherited his distinctive wardrobe, which she then distributed among other men in her life (causing Antal's friends to startle whenever they chanced upon such cases).
+His surviving family included his one-time wife, Reli Roman, as well as his brothers Valentin and Iosif.
+The former lived as a peasant in Butea until defecting to Austria around 1980; it was here that he published his family's genealogy.
+In 2005, Iosif Antal joined other citizens of Butea in recognizing Ludovic Antal's contribution with a commemorative festival at the local house of culture; here, a "Ludovic Antal Hall" had already been established.
 Another such ceremony was held in December 2007, by which time the house of culture was home to an Antal-themed exhibit.
 Commenting in 2008, poet Valeriu Birlan assessed that Antal's memory had been "under a cloud" (într-un con de umbră), and reported not being able to pinpoint his date of birth; he himself recorded Antal's death as having occurred in 1971.